 The PIA is the basic Social Security benefit before adjustments for retirement age, earnings, and other factors.
 The family maximum usually varies between 150% and 180% of the worker's PIA.

-The family maximum is based on the PIA: the worker's benefit is subtracted from the total benefit amount payable to the family; then the benefits for these other family members, referred to as auxiliaries, are reduced proportionately.
+The family maximum is based on the PIA: the worker's benefit is subtracted from the total benefit amount payable to the family; then the benefits for these other family members, called auxiliaries, are reduced proportionately.
 The worker's own benefit or of divorced spouses, and surviving spouses, are never reduced.
 Only the benefits of the auxiliaries are reduced.
 For retirement and survivor benefits, the family maximum does not reduce the amount of benefit until these family members receive benefits, in which case the auxiliary beneficiaries will still receive at least partial benefits.
 Families of a disabled worker, however, may lose all auxiliary benefits, even if only one family member qualifies.

 There is also a parent's benefit, payable to a deceased worker's parents who were at least 62 years of age if they were dependent on the worker for support at time of death.